golang-leipzig/golang-leipzig.github.io/content/posts/meetup-23-invitation.md

 > data-intensive API service in Go; with code snippets from a recent real world
 > [open source](https://github.com/miku/labe/tree/main/tools/spindel) project.

-* 20:00 Discussion + 🍕 Pizza + Drinks
+* 20:00 Discussion (BYOP - bring your own Pizza + Drinks)

-[Join us](https://www.meetup.com/Leipzig-Golang/events/280096219/) to discuss all things Go - and for pizza and drinks!
+[Join us](https://www.meetup.com/Leipzig-Golang/events/280096219/) to discuss all things Go!

 See you, there!